danielknobe/blobbyvolley2/deps/tinyxml/readme.md

 TinyXML-1 vs. TinyXML-2
 -----------------------

-TinyXML-2 is now the focus of all development, well tested, and your best choice between the two APIs.
-At this point, unless you are maintaining legacy code, you should choose TinyXML-2.
+TinyXML-2 long been the focus of all development.
+It is well tested and should be used instead of TinyXML-1.

 TinyXML-2 uses a similar API to TinyXML-1 and the same rich test cases.
 But the implementation of the parser is completely re-written to make it more appropriate for use in a game.
 It uses less memory, is faster, and uses far fewer memory allocations.

 TinyXML-2 has no requirement or support for STL.
-By returning `const char*` TinyXML-2 can be much more efficient with memory usage.
-(TinyXML-1 did support and use STL, but consumed much more memory for the DOM representation.)

 Features
 --------